-This board assembly, A2-A7, consists of the components for the CPU (DSP), generating the Phase waveform signal to the power amplifier, programmable impedance (MX30-3Pi or MX45-3Pi model only) and all of the program, waveform and data memory.
+This board assembly, A2-A7, consists of the components for the CPU (DSP), generating the Phase waveform signal to the power amplifier and all of the program, waveform and data memory.
 In addition, the waveform board contains the circuits for all measurements.
-The clock and lock circuit required to support the clock and lock mode of operation of multiple MX units is also on this board assembly.
+The clock and lock circuit required to support the clock and lock mode of operation of multiple RS units is also on this board assembly.

-On MX Series I units, this board contains only Phase A circuitry in addition to the CPU logic.
-On MX Series II unit, all three phases are contained on the same board.
+All three phases are contained on the same board.
 If the -413 option is present, a separate inter harmonic generator board is connected to the CPU board.